-No, California does NOT recognize Common Law Marriage!
+No, California Does Not Have Common Law Marriage

 Why does this matter if you guys stay together?
 It doesn’t.
+Just Like a Prenup doesn’t Matter if you stay together.
 A marriage is a marriage is a marriage.

 It only matters if you decide to leave each other.
 In California, marriage confers rights and imposes obligations on spouses, notably community property and spousal support.
 If you are not married but have lived together for a long time, this could create some issues when you decide to part.